SIMOLANT 03/2025

 heating up.

-With a smaller number of particles and lower density ans small τ, the
+With a smaller number of particles, lower density and small τ, the

 thermostat.